nerves-project/nerves/docs/CONTRIBUTING.md

 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub].

-[How to Contribute to an Open Source Project on GitHub]: https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github

-### Copyright assignment

-**TODO:
-  I mostly made this up based on http://requirejs.org/docs/contributing.html.
-  Review CLA/DCO processes for other OSS projects**

-Licensing is very important to open-source software projects, especially for companies who want to use that software in a commercial product.
-By contributing to the Nerves source code or documentation, you are agreeing to release your own intellectual property (and not the intellectual property of others) to the Nerves project.

-### Code review process

 The core team has GitHub integrations with Slack, so we will be notified immediately in the #nerves-dev channel about activity on GitHub Issues and Pull Requests.
 Our goal is to at least reply with a comment within a few days of a new Issue or Pull Request being opened to let you know what we saw it and we're thinking about it.

-We currently don't have a formal code-review process in place, but our current guidelines are as follows:

-* Each repository should have an owner and one or more maintainers.
-* At least one approval is required to merge a Pull Request.
-* Anyone on the core team can approve a Pull Request on any repository.

-  > NOTE: Please approve responsibly.
-If you're not deeply familiar with the code, feel free to comment or request changes, but don't approve.

-* The owner of a repository should be the one to perform the merge.

-  > NOTE: We prefer the GitHub "Squash and Merge" button, but any method is OK.

-* If the owner can't or doesn't merge an approved Pull Request within a reasonable amount of time, one of the maintainers can do so.

-  > NOTE: The definition of "reasonable" here depends on the urgency of the change.
-Be respectful of the repository owner as well as the needs of the community.
-If you're planning to merge a Pull Request on behalf of the owner, be sure to communicate your intention with the core team as much as possible ahead of time.
+[How to Contribute to an Open Source Project on GitHub]: https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github

+### Licensing and copyright assignment

+Copyright and licensing are very important to open-source software projects.
+Nerves components fall under several licenses, so please review the license for the project to which you are contributing.
+By contributing, you certify that you have the right to submit the changes under the project's open source license and assign copyright to the Nerves Project maintainers.

 ### Style guide for documentation